Maintenance: Brake Fluid Bleeding

 Bleeding Rear

-Step 1: Locate brake bleeder screw
+Step 1: Locate the brake bleeder screw

 Bleeding Front:

-Step 1: Locate brake bleeder screw
+Step 1: Locate brake bleeder screw.

-Step 2: Use 10″ wrench and insert 1/4″ hose
+Step 2: Use a 10mm wrench to loosen the screw and insert the 1/4″ hose.

 Leave a Comment